On-Campus Activities

 Campus Recreation Center

 The Campus Recreation Center, commonly abbreviated “CRC,” is a 300,659 sq. ft. facility that was completed in August 2004.
-Located off of Ferst Drive on the West side of campus, this state of the art facility is a unique expansion of the existing swimming and diving venue built for the 1996 Olympic Games.
+This state of the art facility is a unique expansion of the existing swimming and diving venue built for the 1996 Olympic Games.

 The CRC’s five floors contain: